Drax (Marvel Cinematic Universe): Guardian of the Galaxy and facing Ego

-In 2014, the other Guardians first encounter Drax in prison, where he has immediate hostility towards Gamora due to her connection with Thanos.
+In 2014, the other Guardians first encounter Drax in prison, where he has immediate hostility towards Gamora due to her connection with Ronan and Thanos.
 Drax attacks Gamora, but Peter Quill convinces him to spare her in return for her ability to draw Ronan to her, so that Drax can exact revenge.
 Drax helps the Guardians escape from prison, accompanying them to Knowhere, where he argues with Rocket and then drunkenly sends a signal out to challenge Ronan to fight.
 Ronan arrives, easily defeats Drax, and leaves with the Power Stone.
 Drax regrets his actions and joins the Guardians in defending Xandar from Ronan's attack.
 After Ronan's ship crashes, Drax and Rocket destroy Ronan's axe holding the Power Stone, and join Quill and Gamora in controlling the stone long enough to destroy Ronan.
 After the Nova Corps praise the Guardians for their actions, Gamora genuinely assures Drax that his family was avenged.
 He accepts her advice, although he acknowledges that Ronan was merely a pawn of Thanos, whom he now seeks revenge on.

 Drax and the Guardians are later hired by the Sovereign to fight off an alien attacking their valuable batteries, in exchange for retrieving Gamora's sister Nebula.
 After they leave, they are chased by the Sovereign fleet, as Rocket had stolen their batteries, of which Drax was aware.
 After crash-landing on a planet, they meet Quill's father, Ego.
 Drax decides to accompany Quill and Gamora to Ego's planet, while Rocket, Groot, and Nebula stay behind.
 On Ego's planet, they meet his assistant Mantis, with whom Drax develops a friendship though he finds her hideous.
 When the Guardians find out about Ego's true self, Drax joins them in fighting Ego until Quill puts a jetpack on him and sends him away with an unconscious Mantis.